 - 'Plants' includes algae, fungi etc, and 'animals' includes birds, reptiles, insects, worms, etc. - Plants and animals need not be in their native habitat.
-So in New Zealand, rowan trees and deer, which have been naturalised, are acceptable if growing/living wild. - Plants must not have been planted (except as part of a restoration project) by humans and should be self-sustaining/self-sown. (eg lupins or poppies in riverbeds, bluebells in Hagley Park, gardens that have gone wild in Christchurch's red zone). - Landscapes includes earth, sea/water and sky. - Animals must be free living, and self-sustaining; i.e. not being artificially fed or housed.
+So in New Zealand, Rowan trees and deer, which have been naturalised, are acceptable if growing/living wild. - Plants must not have been planted (except as part of a restoration project) by humans and should be self-sustaining/self-sown. (e.g. lupins or poppies in riverbeds, bluebells in Hagley Park, gardens that have gone wild in Christchurch's red zone). - Landscapes includes earth, sea/water and sky. - Animals must be free living, and self-sustaining; i.e. not being artificially fed or housed.
 Predator fencing is acceptable, as are some wildlife parks (in Africa for example, where fencing is to prevent poaching).
-Banding on birds is acceptable. - Baiting includes offering food or other inducement, such as playing tapes

-- to attract birds. - Evidence of humans is difficult to define, and will be left to the discretion of the Honours Board. - It is expected that natural landscapes will engender in the viewer a sense of wildness or a sense of awe.
+Banding on birds is acceptable. - Evidence of humans is difficult to define, and will be left to the discretion of the Honours Board. - It is expected that natural landscapes will engender in the viewer a sense of wildness or a sense of awe.
 Human influenced landscapes such as vineyards and pastures are not acceptable. - Examples of natural processes might include erosion and fire.
 Examples of natural activities might include a ladybird feeding on an aphid, birds building a nest, and polar bears fishing.